clux/probes.hugo/content/post/2019-03-31-impersonating-kube-accounts.md

 impersonate $@
 ```

 Make it an executable `impersonate.sh` file and run `./impersonate account namespace`.
+Note that this implementation requires that your context has a namespace.

 For a budget solution to 3; take the `token` + `secret`, store it in a secured `vault` that you probably already use policies for correctly.
 People can now elevate themselves from `vault` to `kubectl` while you bang your head against the oidc providers.